The Importance of Date Coding in the Food Industry

 Food packaging is made of different materials: plastic, glass, metal, cardboard, flexible film… If the wrong ink or inappropriate coding technology is chosen, codes can be erased within a few days or become unreadable by scanners.

-Solution: A technology appropriate for the packaging surface should be selected.
-For example, laser marking should be used for glass and metal packaging, while suitable solvent-based inkjet inks should be used for plastic bottles and flexible packaging.
+Solution: The appropriate technology should be selected for the packaging surface.
+For example, laser marking should be used for glass and metal packaging, while suitable solvent-based inkjet inks should be preferred for plastic bottles and flexible packaging.

 2. Incorrect Positioning